Witch Hunt? New FBI Memos Indicate 'Hyper Partisan Bias' Of Mueller's Russia Probe Says Judicial Watch

 Fitton went on to say that “spying on Carter Page was a convenient vehicle to get at the Trump operation.”

-FBI Agent Peter Strzok and colleague Lisa Page are central to the investigation, with both agents having served under Mueller’s Russia collusion probe at one point or another, the former moreso than the latter.
+FBI Agent Peter Strzok and colleague Lisa Page are central to the investigation, with both agents having served under Mueller’s Russia collusion probe at one point or another, the former more than the latter.
 Strzok most recently had his security clearance revoked as result of the texts slowly being released that show himself and Lisa Page openly agitating against the election, and later the administration, of President Trump according to The Washington Times.
 The pair also exchanged texts in October of 2016, on the eve of the election, discussing how best to frame a request that FBI Deputy Director Andrew McCabe pursue a surveillance warrant against Carter Page.

 “At a minimum, that keeps the hurry the F up pressure on him,” Strzok wrote.